OpenThisFile/Coursera--getting-and-cleaning-data-week-4-/readme.md

 activitydescription <- read.table("activity_labels.txt")

-#there are 6 different modes of activity, this we will need to assign to subject activity and later make "mass calculations" basing on activity labels and on subjects, in this case we will get the mean and the std just as asked in the assignment
+#there are 6 different modes of activity, this we will need to assign to subject activity and later make "mass calculations" basing on activity labels and on subjects, in this case we will get the mean and the std just as asked in the assignment.

 xtest <- read.table("x_test.txt")
 dim(xtest)